jd28/pynwn-tools/erfherder/README.md

 ```

 Notes:
-* `erfherder pack` when given a directories, walks all sub-directories.
+* `erfherder pack` when given a directory, all sub-directories are walked.

 ##### `erfherder dump`